slin63/hugo-subscription-hook/README.md

 </div>
 ```

-2. x An automated script periodically checks Google Sheet and checks for new subscribers.
+2. An automated script periodically checks Google Sheets to get a list of subscribers.
 Thanks to [towardsdatascience](https://towardsdatascience.com/accessing-google-spreadsheet-data-using-python-90a5bc214fd2).

-3. Subscribers are added to a text file.

 4. Another automated script curls my website and looks for changes.

 5. If it detects any changes, it notifies the list of subscribers.

 ## Unsubscribing
-1. A user replies "unsubscribe" to a standard subscription email
+1. A user replies to a standard subscription email

-2. An automated script periodically checks its email inbox and removes emails from the subscribe sheet as needed
+2. A script sees this reply and removes the user from the list of subscribers.